lbl-srg/obc/specification/source/cdl.rst

 Brick (http://brickschema.org/) and Haystack (http://project-haystack.org/).
 CDL allows, but does not require, use of the Brick or Haystack tagging scheme.

-CDL allows to tag declarations that instantiate
+CDL allows to add tags to declarations that instantiate

 * elementary building blocks (:numref:`sec_ele_bui_blo`), and
 * composite blocks (:numref:`sec_com_blo`).